-Making Gallo Pinto With A Crazy Costa Rican
+Making Gallo Pinto With a Crazy Costa Rican

 There’s no better way to start the day than with cup of strong, excellent coffee and a plate of gallo pinto, rice and beans made the Costa Rican way.
 This is the recipe I learned from my fabulous friend Randal when I surfed his couch in San Ramon.